256dpi/hanya/README.md

 ### Translation

 By creating your first definition you will see that you have to create your own translation files for field labels and buttons in the admin interface.
-Check the Translation section for moren information.
+Check the Translation section for more information.

 ## Mailing

-Hanya has a integrated mailing system.
+Hanya has an integrated mailing system.
 You can easiy create contact or ordering forms in html and create a template for the email.

-You have to specify your forms in the _index.php_:
+First you have to specify your forms in the _index.php_:

 	mail.sender = "hanya@example.com",
 	mail.forms = array(